Wednesday, October 19, 2011

 Which Is Man's BEST Friend, the Dog or the Robot?

+All those novelty bots that vacuum up crumbs and bring you a cold drink are great, but they're not exactly doing the work you really dread.
 A group of Penn students is bypassing the neat-o factor and getting right down to business, no pun intended.
 A team at the university's General Robotics, Automation, Sensing and Perception lab has taught a robot to scoop poop.

 PR2 robot Graspy can already read, as we learned in the Spring when Health & Science reporter Carolyn Beeler paid a visit to the GRASP lab.
 Now the work of five determined students has the bot learning something a little more physical.
 The robot is picking up droppings with a 95 percent success rate.
 GRASP student Ben Cohen even went to San Francisco to show off the possible future of robotics.